Who we are

 Money we hold

 We may pay any outstanding invoice by deduction from money we hold on your behalf (including money received from others).
-We follow the Solicitors Regulation Authority’s rules in deciding whether interest is payable on money that we hold on your behalf.
+We follow our regulator's rules in deciding whether interest is payable on money that we hold on your behalf.

 Invoices must be paid within 14 days.
 If not, we may charge interest on the overdue amount.
 Interest will be charged on a daily basis at the official rate payable on judgement debts (which is usually close to standard commercial rates) and we may also be entitled to: